 If you decide to participate in a crowdfund investment venture with your IRA, there are a few important facts to remember.
 As with all investments inside a self-directed retirement account, you are responsible for finding the investment or sponsors, and for performing your own due diligence in determining the viability of the investment.
-Self-directed IRA administrators like Midland IRA do not sell investments, but we do fully administrate account details for crowdfund investments.
+Self-directed IRA administrators like Midland Trust do not sell investments, but we do fully administrate account details for crowdfund investments.

 Easy Steps to Self-Directed Investing

 - Select a retirement plan.
-Midland IRA offers a full range of retirement plans – traditional, Roth, SEP, and SIMPLE IRAs, as well as Individual(k) plans.
+Midland Trust offers a full range of retirement plans – traditional, Roth, SEP, and SIMPLE IRAs, as well as Individual(k) plans.
 Clients can even self-direct health and education savings accounts.